Public Health, M.P.H.

 All students seeking an MPH in Health Promotion, Education and Behavior must take the following courses:

-To be selected following consultation with your academic advisor:
+To be selected following consultation with the student's academic advisor:

 Emergency Management and Infection Control Certificate